san-kumar/devtodo2-web-extension/README.md

 [DevTodo2](https://github.com/alecthomas/devtodo2) is an amazing command line task manager for Linux.

-This is a web plugin for it so that you can view / edit / search your todo list using the browser too.
+This is the web version of the same so that you can view / edit / search / re-order your todo list using any web browser.

+You can run it as standalone program or alongside `devtodo2` (it is 100% compatible with the `.todo2` files created by [DevTodo2](https://github.com/alecthomas/devtodo2))

 ## Screenshot